Sydney-Informatics-Hub/HASS-29_Quotation_Tool/README.md

 <img width='740' src='./img/quotes_df.png'/>

-Additionally, using the interactive tool, you can display the text, along with the extracted quotes, speakers and named entities inside the Notebook for further analysis.
+Additionally, using the interactive tool, you can display the text, along with the extracted quotes, speakers and named entities, on the Notebook for further analysis.

 <img width='740' src='./img/quote_display.png'/>